gumeo/accSDA_matlab/README.md

 # An example: Coffee spectrograms.

 The following is a simple example using the Coffee data set from the [UCR Time Series Classification Archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).
 The training set consists of *n=28* spectrographic observations of either *arabica* or *robusta* variants of instant coffee, each containing *p=286* feature variables.
-We include a standardized version of this data set in the fold `Data` in the repository as the file `Coffee.mat`.
+We include a standardized version of this data set in the folder `Data` in the repository as the file `Coffee.mat`.

 We first define input arguments.
-Here, we use the accelerated proximal gradient method with backtracking and with cross validation; we'll discuss the usage of other methods later.
+Here, we use the accelerated proximal gradient method with backtracking and cross validation; we'll discuss the usage of other methods later.

 ```Matlab